Serie A transfer news: Patrik Schick loaned to RB Leipzig by Roma | Goal.com

 Schick joins RB Leipzig on loan from Roma

-RB Leipzig have signed Roma forward Patrik Shick on loan for the rest of the season.
+RB Leipzig have signed Roma forward Patrik Shick on loan for the rest of the season with an option to make the move permanent if certain conditions are met.

 The 23-year-old Czech Republic international joined Roma on an initial loan from Sampdoria in August 2017, having impressed with 11 goals in his maiden Serie A season.